Haile Selassie: Imprisonment

-Execution and cover-up
+Murder and cover-up

-On 27 August 1975, Selassie was murdered on the orders of the Derg regime, a fact that was to remain undiscovered for another twenty years.
+On 27 August 1975, Selassie was murdered on the orders of the Derg regime, a fact that was to remain undiscovered for another 20 years.
 On 28 August 1975, state media reported that Selassie had died on 27 August of "respiratory failure" following complications from a prostate examination followed up by a prostate operation.
 Asrat Woldeyes denied that complications had occurred and rejected the government version of his death.
 The prostate operation in question apparently had taken place months before the state media claimed, and Selassie had apparently enjoyed strong health in his last days.

-In 1994, an Ethiopian court found several former military officers guilty of strangling the Emperor on his bed in 1975.
-Three years after the Derg regime was overthrown, the court charged them with genocide and murder, claiming that it had obtained documents attesting to a high-level order from the military regime to assassinate Selassie for leading a "feudal regime".
-Documents have been widely circulated online showing the Derg's final assassination order and bearing the military regime's seal and signature.
+In 1994, three years after the Derg regime was overthrown, an Ethiopian court charged several former military officers with genocide and murder, claiming that it had obtained documents attesting to a high-level order from the military regime to assassinate Selassie in 1975 for leading a "feudal regime".
+The court found them guilty of strangling the Emperor on his bed within that same year.
+Documents provided from the trial have been widely circulated online showing the Derg's final assassination order and bearing the military regime's seal and signature.
 The veracity of these documents has been corroborated by multiple former members of the Derg regime.